How Full Amenity Tagging Unlocks Hidden Search | Crest & Cove

 Here's the exact process I walk through when auditing amenity tags for a WNC vacation rental client.

 Step 3: Verify Tag Accuracy.
 Make sure every tagged amenity actually works and is available to guests.
-A tagged amenity that's broken or unavailable leads to guest complaints and potentially removed reviews crediting.
+A tagged amenity that's broken or unavailable leads to guest complaints and potentially negative reviews.
 Better to have one fewer tag than a disappointed guest.

 Step 4: Check Competitor Tags.
 Search for properties similar to yours in your area.
 Click the top-performing listings and review their amenity tags.
 Are they tagged for anything you offer but haven't tagged?
 This competitive intelligence often reveals missing tags you wouldn't have thought of on your own.